-This quinoa chickpea salad is loaded with a really great combination of ingredients that are all tossed lightly with this delicious Healthy Citrus Vinaigrette!
-To make this quinoa salad dressing, just place all of the ingredients in a mason jar.
-With the lid tightly sealed, shake until the ingredients are completely blended together.
+This quinoa chickpea salad is loaded with a really great combination of ingredients that are lightly tossed with this delicious Healthy Citrus Vinaigrette!
+To make the dressing, just place all of the ingredients in a mason jar.
+With the lid tightly sealed, shake until the ingredients are well blended.

 - Apple cider vinegar

 - Grated orange zest